bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

 |tag-project-changed|

-The location of static JSF pages in your |axon-ivy| Project have been changed to :file:`webContent/view` in order to improve security.
+The location of static JSF pages in your Axon Ivy Project have been changed to :file:`webContent/view` in order to improve security.

 .. container:: admonition note toggle